 Super-apps such as WeChat and Baidu host millions of mini-apps, which are very popular among users and developers because of the mini-apps' convenience, lightweight, ease of sharing, and not requiring explicit installation.
 Such ecosystems involve several entities, such as the super-app and mini-app clients, the super-app backend server, the mini-app developer server, and other hosting platforms and services used by the mini-app developer.
-To support various user-level functionalities, these components must authenticate each other, which differs from regular user authentication to the super-app platform.
-In this paper, we explore the mini-app to super-app authentication problem caused by insecure development practices.
-This type of authentication allows the mini-app code to access super-app services on the developer's behalf.
+To support various user-level functionalities, these components must authenticate each other, which is different from regular user authentication to the super-app platform.
+In this thesis, we explore the mini-app to super-app authentication problem, where mini-app code gets authenticated to access super-app services on the developer's behalf.

-We conduct a large-scale measurement of developers' insecure practices leading to mini-app to super-app authentication bypass, among which hard-coding developer secrets for such authentication is a major contributor.
-We also analyze the exploitability and security consequences of developer secret leakage in mini-apps by examining individual super-app server-side APIs.
-We develop an analysis framework for measuring such secret leakage, and primarily analyze 110,993 WeChat mini-apps, and 10,000 Baidu mini-apps (two of the most prominent super-app platforms), along with a few more datasets to test the evolution of developer practices and platform security enforcement over time.
+We conduct a large-scale measurement of developers' insecure practices leading to mini-app to super-app authentication flaws, among which hard-coding developer secrets for such authentication is a major contributor.
+We also analyze the exploitability and security consequences of these authentication flaws by examining individual super-app serverside APIs.
+We develop an analysis framework for measuring such authentication flaws, and primarily analyze 110,993 WeChat mini-apps, and 10,000 Baidu mini-apps (two of the most prominent super-app platforms), along with a few more datasets to test the evolution of developer practices and platform security enforcements over time.
 We found a large number of WeChat mini-apps (36,425, 32.8%) and a few Baidu mini-apps (112) leak their developer secrets, which can cause severe security and privacy problems for the users and developers of mini-apps.
 A network attacker who does not even have an account on the super-app platform, can effectively take down a mini-app, send malicious and phishing links to users, and access sensitive information of the mini-app developer and its users.
-We responsibly disclosed our findings and also put forward potential directions that could be considered to alleviate/eliminate the root causes of developers hard-coding the app secrets in the mini-app's front-end code.
+We responsibly disclosed our findings and also put forward potential directions that could be considered to alleviate/eliminate the root causes of these authentication flaws.